TouchDesigner/TouchEngine-macOS/README.md

 Because a texture transfer can require a Vulkan memory barrier operation, extra steps are required.
 TEVulkan.h has functions which supplement the texture transfer functions in TEInstance.h when working with a Vulkan graphics context.

-Texture transfers are required for inputs and outputs, which are always TEVulkanTextures.
+Texture transfers are required for inputs and outputs, which are either TEIOSurfaceTextures or TEMetalTextures.
 The transfer is done with a Metal shared event (as a TEMetalSemaphore).
-These can be imported as Vulkan timeline semaphores using the available extensions.
+The texture and semaphore types can be imported as Vulkan images and timeline semaphores using the available Vulkan extensions.

 When transferring textures the contents of which should be kept (ie transferring inputs to TouchEngine, and outputs from TouchEngine), a Vulkan memory barrier is required.
 For inputs, perform the barrier to the image layout returned from `TEInstanceGetVulkanReleaseImageLayout()` and then provide the old and new layouts to `TEInstanceAddVulkanTextureTransfer()`.
 You can change the image layout the instance transfers textures to by calling `TEInstanceSetVulkanAcquireImageLayout()` once.
 This will determine the new layout you receive from `TEInstanceGetVulkanTextureTransfer()`.